geordi/upr-course/README.md

 ## Linux virtual machine

-Virtual machine of linux is provided.
-See [Linux virtual machine](./faq/vm.md) FAQ for running.
+A virtual machine of the Ubuntu Linux similar to lab computers is provided.
+See [Linux virtual machine](./faq/vm.md) FAQ for instructions to run it.

 ## Interesting Links